jeredw/advent2023/README.md

 I wish I had a nice comprehensive reference for Squeak's collections library.
-The Browser is just too confusing sometimes, especially since there are no docs or types and have to just read the code for each method to see what it does.
+The Browser is just too confusing sometimes, especially since there are no docs or types and you have to just read the code for each method to see what it does.

 Today I wanted to find the first index matching a predicate in a collection, so I went poking through `SequenceableCollection`.
 It has a whole circus of